AU Patient Summary Implementation Guide

 • changing reference targets to AU PS profiles (as AU PS profiles derive from AU Core and not IPS they cannot be easily assessed as meeting IPS rules by the tooling)

-AU PS profile design to ensure compliance with AU Core and IPS is agreed to as follows.
-AU PS profiles:
+AU PS profiles are designed to ensure compliance with AU Core and IPS.
+AU PS profiles design principles are as follows:

 • SHALL ensure resources validate against both IPS and AU Core profiles (where both profiles exist)